top of page

 After Breakfast: Cartoons and Chores

-When we get home, we have breakfast.
-After that, he watches a 30 minute cartoon show that he really loves.
+Once breakfast is done, he watches a 30-minute cartoon show that he loves.
 I see this as part of his routine, not a distraction from it.

 After Lunch: Homeschool, Creativity, or Movement

 After lunchtime, we usually do about an hour of homeschool work.
 Some days it flows easily.
-Some days it takes more encouragement.
+Other days, it takes more encouragement.
 I remind myself that consistency matters more than perfection.

-And there are days when instead of homeschooling, we simply move.
+And there are days when we simply move.
 We do simple exercises or yoga at home.
 Movement helps him regulate his body and emotions.
-I notice that after stretching or doing a few poses together, he becomes calmer and more ready to engage.
+After stretching or doing a few poses together, he becomes calmer and more ready to engage.
 It may not be written in a textbook, but for us, it is just as important as academics.

 After our lessons, creative time, or exercise, we allow him to watch videos he enjoys on YouTube.
 At this time, he loves anything about churches, processions, and Santa Claus.
 These interests may seem very specific, but I see them as doors into learning.
 We talk about history, culture, and traditions because of these videos.